MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 1. A JavaScript module, which can be imported/required, and allows the app to interact with the service during runtime (for example check for updates, inspect the metadata about the currently running app update).

-2. A native API (Objective-C and Java) which allows the React Native app host to bootstrap itself with the right JS bundle location.
+2. A native API (Objective-C and Java) that allows the React Native app host to bootstrap itself with the right JS bundle location.

 The following sections describe the shape and behavior of these APIs in detail: